artulloss/Hotbar/README.md

 #### Executors in commands

-Executors are as follows, note that most are capitilization insensitive.
+Executors are as follows, note that most are capitalization insensitive.

 Player - The player who tapped the item
 Here - The players looking at the player who tapped the item